Chinese state media kick into high gear to ease GMO food fears

 GMO food faces opposition even at the top levels of Chinese bureaucracy, with a senior national security official likening it to opium.

-Zhang Qifa, known as China's "father of GMO rice", recently criticised the Ministry of Agriculture for refusing to approve strains that have cost billions of yuan in research over the past decade.
+Zhang Qifa, known as China's "father of GMO rice", recently criticized the Ministry of Agriculture for refusing to approve strains that have cost billions of yuan in research over the past decade.

-Beijing granted safety certificates for its first genetically modified rice in 2009 but has so far refused to authorise commercial production until the public is onside.
+Beijing granted safety certificates for its first genetically modified rice in 2009 but has so far refused to authorize commercial production until the public is onside.

 The certificate for Zhang's pest-resistant "Bt" rice will expire next year, meaning researchers have to reapply, a process that could take years.